Jat Gazette: History

 In 1916, weekly 'Jat Gazette' – Apart from schools, Ch.
 Chhotu Ram also did the work of bringing awareness among the farmers through newspapers and articles.
 For this purpose a newspaper named 'Jat Gazette' was brought out.
 Rs 1500 for the expenditure was given by Rai Bahadur Choudhary Kanhaiyalal of village Matanhel for the first publication and 'Jat Gazette' weekly started.

 The first editor of the Jat Gazette was Pt.
 Sudarshan ji, the second Pt.
 Shri Ram Sharma's father, Pt.
 Bishambharnath Sharma, Jhajjar Wale, the third Ch.
 Molad Singh who was very enthusiastic.
-In 1924, Chau Shadiram Yatri became the editor and then Chau Chhoturam Dalal village Chhahra and since 2014 Dharam Singh Sampalwal is the advocate editor.
+In 1924, Shadiram Yatri became the editor and then Chhoturam Dalal village Chhahra and since 2014 Dharam Singh Sampalwal is the advocate editor.